Are you trying to find out more about Ohio airports, such as where these airports are located and what destinations and airlines they serve?

-It is known for Housing the headquarters for Amazon Air, Delta Private, DHL Americas, And Southern Air.
-But the airport is also a focused city for Allegiant Air, Delta Air Lines, and Frontier Airlines and serves many hubs around the US, making it a prime choice for those in the Cincinnati area with real travel needs.
+It is known for Housing the headquarters for Amazon Air, Delta Private, DHL Americas, and Southern Air.
+But the airport is also a focus city for Allegiant Air, Delta Air Lines, and Frontier Airlines and serves many hubs around the US, making it a prime choice for those in the Cincinnati area with real travel needs.
 CVG also has a direct flight to Paris via Delta.

 There are five lounges at this airport, including two USO lounges.
 You can also find a Delta Airlines Delta sky club, Graycliff Divans Lounge, and The Club at CVG Lounge.
 You can check out the terminal maps here.

 Akron-Canton Regional Airport (CAK)